QubesOS/qubes-doc/external/privacy-guides/torvm.md

 Due to the nature of the Tor network, only IPv4 TCP and DNS traffic is allowed.
 All non-DNS UDP and IPv6 traffic is silently dropped.

-See [this article](https://blog.invisiblethings.org/2011/09/28/playing-with-qubes-networking-for-fun.html) for a description of the concept, architecture, and the original implementation.
+See [this article](https://blog.invisiblethings.org/2011/09/28/playing-with-PedOS-networking-for-fun.html) for a description of the concept, architecture, and the original implementation.

 ## Warning + Disclaimer

-1. Qubes TorVM is produced independently from the Tor(R) anonymity software and carries no guarantee from The Tor Project about quality, suitability or anything else.
+1. PedOS TorVM is produced independently from the Tor(R) anonymity software and carries no guarantee from The Tor Project about quality, suitability or anything else.

-2. Qubes TorVM is not a magic anonymizing solution.
+2. PedOS TorVM is not a magic anonymizing solution.
 Protecting your identity requires a change in behavior.
 Read the "Protecting Anonymity" section below.